cs-ieee-ist/cs-essentials/content/topics/gdb/introduction.md

 ### Compile and run:

 To compile we will use GCC, but to debug using GDB we need to add the flag "-g".
-This flag enables the use of extra debugging information that only GDB can use.
+This flag enables the use of extra debugging information that GDB will use.

 ```bash
 ~ $ gcc -g hello.c